snom-project/DECTMessagingDemonstrator/README.md

 2. start the messaging server
 python DECTMessagingServer.py 10300

-Messaging server is listening on port 10300 from all incomning Base IPs.
+Messaging server is listening on port 10300 from all incoming Base IPs.

 Multicell Base configuration